0xdaebak/HoneyPotChecker/README.md

 - Try this at your own risk.
 I'm not responsible if you lost your funds.
 This contract checks only the current state.
 - Nothing is perfect.
 This repo is constantly under development.
 - Contract does not hold any token or balance.
+- I'm not an expert.
+I'm always learning and improving myself so if you find any bugs, problems or issues then feel free to contact me.

 ## Authors